Forgiveness: Avoid This Mistake When You Forgive Someone

 Every time I saw her after that, I felt uneasy.
 It bothered me for a because I knew she carried this burden of offense toward me but since I didn’t know what it was, I couldn’t correct it.
 The situation troubled me for a couple of months.
 Finally my husband encouraged me to let it go because there was not anything further I could do.”

-This approach is a very ineffective way to resolve an issue with someone.
-To give Carol the benefit of the doubt, we will assume that she simply did not know how or have the courage to share what bothered her.
+This approach is an ineffective way to resolve an issue with someone.
+To give Carol the benefit of the doubt, we will assume that Carol simply did not know how or have the courage to share what bothered her.
 Maybe this was a first step for her and it is all she had the courage to do.
 Hopefully she was able to let of the offense eventually after this.
 However, Carol’s approach put more distance between them.
 It did not resolve the issue.

 Also, if you are in Linda’s position, you could possibly say something like, “You know I am so sorry I offended you and to make it worse, I don’t remember it.
 I am truly sorry and please know that I have high regard for you.
 I hope that even though I offended you, you can find it in your heart to forgive me and to let it go because it was not my intent or desire to hurt you.”

 Perhaps if Linda wanted to continue the relationship, she could even go out of her way to do something kind to Carol to let her know that she really did respect and value her.
-However, the responsibility does lie with Carol to either make clear what offended her or to let it go.

 “He who covers over an offense promotes love.”
 Proverbs 17:9 (NIV 1984)

 How about you?
 Has this ever happened to you?
 How did handle it?
+Or have you ever done this to someone?
+If so, what can you do now to make it right?

 *names have been changed to protect the parties involved